Democrat Ted Lieu Slams Melania Trump, Says Separating Immigrants From Their Children Isn't A 'Be Best' Policy

 — Glenn Greenwald (@ggreenwald) May 26, 2018

-Caught in the crossfire between the public, her own platform and her husband’s immigration policies, Melania Trump has been a target of criticism, not just by Ted Lieu, but by the media as well.
+Caught in the crossfire between the public, her own platform, and her husband’s immigration policies, Melania Trump has been a target of criticism, not just by Ted Lieu, but by the media as well.
 Analyzing the First Lady’s official platform, the New Yorker cited its “childlike strangeness,” writing that, while officially presenting her campaign, Melania sounded like “an actor reading from a script that she didn’t quite understand.”